Digital-Twin-Operational-Platform/KG/README.md

 docker compose build
 docker compose up
 ```
+- For testing the query functionality, put your OpenAI key to the file at digitaltwin/openai.txt (currently it is empty).
+You can find your OpenAI API key at https://platform.openai.com/api-keys

 - Then, in a web browser, go to http://localhost:7475/ (NOT 7474) to access the knowledge graph.
 Choose the Connect URL "neo4j://" and change "localhost:7687" to "localhost:7688".
 Username: neo4j
 Password: 12345678